Welcome back, Rush Limbaugh and the cutting edge of societal evolution, right before your very eyes here on the EIB network.

 This is what we ask.

-We can play Reverend Wright's sermons on every channel every day and talk about them from now to the election and make the only question in his campaign whether or not the American people think that I somehow believe or sympathize with his most offensive words.
+We can play Reverend Wright's sermons on every channel every day and talk about them from now to the election and make the only question in his campaign, whether or not the American people think that I somehow believe or sympathize with his most offensive words.

-By the way, um that there's there's no question here.
+By the way, there's no question here.

-Even on his TV tour last Friday, I never heard these things.
+Even on his TV tour last Friday.

-When I first heard these things, that's when I went into action went into gear.
+When I first heard these things, that's when I went into action, went into gear.

-The TV tour didn't work Friday night, so hence the speech today.
+TV tour didn't work Friday night, so hence the speech today.

-Too strong a word, but but he was he was essentially saying here, you want to keep playing this.
+But he was essentially saying here, you want to keep playing this.

 And we can change.